-Staff working with children at St Joseph's Pre-school are advised to maintain an attitude of it could happen here where safeguarding is concerned.
-When concerned about the welfare of a child, staff should always act in the best interests of the child.
+Staff working with children at OOSC are advised to maintain an attitude of it could happen here where safeguarding is concerned.
+When concerned about the welfare of a child staff should always act in the best interests of the child.